pssst/pssst/README.md

 `$ pssst.py [option|command]`

+If you wish to install the CLI on a Unix system, just execute:

+`$ curl -s https://pssst.name/install | sudo bash`

 Please use the `--help` option to show further help on the CLI.
 All user specific data will be stored as zip files named `.pssst.<username>` in the current directory.